What Luvica is and what it is used for

 The following side effects may happen with this medicine:

-Stop taking Luvica and tell a doctor straight away if you notice any of the following side effects:
+Stop taking Act Louvika and tell a doctor straight away if you notice any of the following side effects:

 Itchy bumpy rash, difficulty breathing, and swelling of your face, lips, tongue or throat – you may be having an allergic reaction to the medicine.